 49. Red Corp. and Blue Corp. decided to settle both the Travel Case and the Hotel Case by arbitration.
 Their respective claims and contested issues with respect thereto are summarized in Exhibit 19.
 Please note that demands for interest payments need not be considered for either of the cases.
-Red Corp. and Blue Corp. agree that the law applicable to the substance of the disputes is UNIDROIT Principles of International Commercial Contracts 2010.
+Red Corp. and Blue Corp. agree that the law applicable to the substance of the disputes is UNIDROIT Principles of International Commercial Contracts 2010 (Neither Negoland law nor Arbitria law is applied as applicable law or mandatory rule).